HFWA Iron Condor Strategy

 What is a iron condor on HFWA?

 A iron condor on HFWA is the iron condor strategy applied to HFWA (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With HFWA stock trading near $26.06, the strikes shown on this page are snapped to the nearest listed HFWA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HFWA stock at $29.80 on the most recent close, the strikes shown on this page are snapped to the nearest listed HFWA chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HFWA iron condor max profit and max loss calculated?